BirtasAdrian/Manual-Testing-Project-IT-Factory/README.md

 * Project risks: lack of experience of the QA and development team in the banking industry, short deadline of Zephyr Squad trial, unavailability of test environment Guru99 Banking

-* Product risks: the need for increased security, bad marketing, to have better competitors, to delay the project.
+* Product risks: the lack of investment in security testing, bad marketing, to have better competitors, to delay the project.

 #### 1.1.6 Evaluating entry criteria